martinjrobins/exercise/README.md

     ~~~

 3. Both of you make commits to the new branch.
 Have one person push their
-   commits to the remote and the other rebase their own commits on top.
+   commits to the remote and the other merge these with their own commits.
 Swap
    roles and repeat the process.
-Try merging your commits instead of rebasing to
-   see the difference between the two commands.

-4. Once you are happy with the state of your new branch, merge or rebase it onto
+4. Once you are happy with the state of your new branch, merge it onto your
-   your `master` branch and bask in the glow of your new Git skills.
+   `master` branch and bask in the glow of your new Git skills.